 Spring Day Creamery follows a delicate and time intensive process to make raw milk cheese.
 Sarah Spring shares how her methods and other factors, including weather, location, and the particular diet of cows, give each batch a unique flavor.
-Film originally screened at the 2016 Place/Space Art Exhibit at Fort Andross hosted by Bowdoin College.
+Directed by Wilder Nicholson.

 Thailand's National Council for Peace and Order released a new land management policy called the Master Plan in the summer of 2014, with the ambitious goal of reaching 40% forest cover in Thailand within 10 years.
 The military junta began a widespread campaign of targeting forest communities and forcing villagers off of land that they've called home for decades.
 Villagers face forced evictions, arrests, and destruction of property and their livelihoods.

 The Isaan Land Rights Study Group, an NGO in Northeast Thailand, fights for land rights and community managed forest policy.
-As part of the NGO's outreach, this documentary informs impacted Thai citizens with ways to mobilize and navigate new land policy.
-The film premiered at Khon Kaen's 2014 Human Rights Festival, though the majority of the content was censored by the military junta.
-Prachatai, a national news source, and a regional paper, Isaan Record, published the full length uncensored film with a companion article written by Paul Sullivan and Wilder Nicholson.
+As part of the NGO's outreach, this documentary informs affected Thai citizens with ways to mobilize.
+The film premiered at a Human Rights festival held in Khon Kaen, though the majority of the content was censored by the military junta.
+Prachathai, a national news source, and a Northeast Thailand news source, the Isaan Record, published the full length uncensored film.